Take One Step at a Time to Know Incremental Utility of Demonstration: An Analysis on Reranking for Few-Shot In-Context Learning: Experimental Settings

 \subsection{Tasks and Reward Functions}

-We focus on NLP datasets that are {\it not} used in the Flan instruction tuning~\citep{flan-t5-paper}, across different tasks and languages; Arabic (ar), English (en), Finnish (fi), Japanese (ja), and Spanish (es) are covered in our experiments.
-Table~\ref{tab:task_examples} shows some examples, and Table~\ref{tab:datasets} shows the dataset statistics.
+We focus on NLP datasets that are {\it not} used in the Flan instruction tuning~\citep{flan-t5-paper}, across different tasks and languages; Arabic (ar), English (en), Finnish (fi), Japanese (ja), and Spanish (es) are covered.
+Table~\ref{tab:datasets} shows the dataset statistics, and Table~\ref{tab:task_examples} in Appendix shows some examples.

 \paragraph{Binary classification} The task is to output a single class label for binary detection, and the value of the reward function $R(y^{*},y'_j)$ is $1.0$ if $y^{*}=y'_j$, and $0.0$ otherwise.
 The evaluation metric is corpus-level detection F1. \begin{itemize} \item \textbf{ISD} is a dataset for detection of ``sarcasm'' text in English and Arabic~\citep{isd}. \item \textbf{EDOS-A} is a dataset for detection of ``sexist'' text in Egnlish~\citep{edos}. \end{itemize}